MicrosoftDocs/fabric-docs/docs/admin/admin-delegation.md

 * **Domain** and **Capacity** - A [domain admin](/power-bi/developer/visuals/create-r-based-power-bi-desktop) or a [capacity admin](admin-overview.md#capacity-admin-roles) have access to all the tenant settings except settings that are turned off by the tenant admin, and [auto delegated tenant settings](#auto-delegated-tenant-settings)

-* **Workspace** - A [workspace admin](/power-bi/developer/visuals/create-r-based-power-bi-desktop) has access to the settings that are not blocked by the tenant, domain or capacity admins.
+* **Workspace** - A [workspace admin](/power-bi/developer/visuals/create-r-based-power-bi-desktop) has access to the settings that aren't blocked by the tenant, domain or capacity admins.

 ## How to delegate